By Don Roberts

 As the political situation evolved in western Virginia, the military situation began to take shape as well.
 By early November 1861, General William S. Rosecrans secured much of western Virginia when he forced Confederate General John B. Floyd to withdraw all Rebel forces from the region.
 From then on, western Virginia remained in Northern control.
 The only exception was an occasional Confederate raid and a never-ending guerrilla campaign waged against Union forces.
 As Union infantry commander Robert H. Milroy wrote, “We have now over 40,000 men in the service of the U.S. in Western Va. … [but] our large armies are useless here.
 They cannot catch guerrillas in the mountains any more than a cow can catch fleas.
 We must inaugurate a system of Union guerrillas to put down the rebel guerrillas.”

-On December 31, 1862, President Lincoln approved an enabling act admitting West Virginia into the Union.
-As a result, all old western Virginia military units received new names as “Virginia” was not to be utilized any longer.
-General William Averell’s Fourth Separate Brigade became the First Separate Brigade, but was commonly known as “Averell’s Brigade.”
+By the third week of training, the U.S. Congress admitted the new state of West Virginia to the Union.
+As a result, all military units received new names.
+“Virginia” was not to be utilized any longer.
+The Fourth Separate Brigade became the First Separate Brigade but was commonly known as “Averell’s Brigade.”
 The newly created Department of West Virginia, which contained some 23,000 men, was commanded by General Benjamin F. Kelley.

 When Robert E. Lee advanced into Pennsylvania in July, he ordered troops under General Samuel Jones’s Department of Western Virginia to demonstrate toward West Virginia and then block any Federal thrust into the Shenandoah that might threaten Lee’s left flank as he moved north.
 Kelley dispatched Averell to repel the invaders.
 Riding with the 3rd and 8th West Virginia Regiments as well as the 14th Pennsylvania, Averell skirmished with the far-right flank of Jones’s line and drove the Confederates back across Cheat Mountain.
 The next day, July 4, Averell’s Brigade was ordered east to help cut off Lee’s retreat from Gettysburg.
 Riding 80 miles in three days, the troopers learned they had missed Lee’s column by less than 24 hours.